OnStar is proud to work with First Responders

-Before contacting the Public Safety Answering Point, the highly trained Advisors will verify that only calls requiring public safety assistance are routed to your agency.
+Before contacting the Emergency Communications Center (ECC), OnStar Emergency-Certified Advisors will verify only calls requiring public safety assistance are routed to your agency.

-OnStar receives thousands of calls each month from “Good Samaritan” drivers who report crashes, road hazards or criminal activity.
-OnStar provides this information, as appropriate, to 911 centers so that emergency help can be sent.
+OnStar receives thousands of calls each month from "Good Samaritans" who want to be helpful and request assistance on behalf of someone else in need by reporting crashes, road hazards or criminal activity.
+OnStar provides this information, as appropriate, to ECCs so emergency help can be sent.

 Automatic Crash Response